yannicklin/backend-test/README.md

 The full documentation for TheBookingButton rates API can be found at https://help.thebookingbutton.com/hc/en-us/articles/203326314-TheBookingButton-Rates-API

-For the sake of this exercise use the channel code `bbdemo` when retrieving rates.
+For the sake of this exercise use the channel code `camhotsyddirect` when retrieving rates.
 The region for this demonstration property is APAC.

 Your solution must:
 * Display the best **available** rate for each room type over the coming 21 days
 * Display when the above best rate is for
-* Display the **overall** best rate - including date and room type
+* Display the **overall** best availale rate for the hotel - including the date and the room type

 It is up to your discretion how to display these results - this is not a design or front-end development test.
 A command-line solution is just as valid as browser-based output.